 Start first thing in the morning with a visit to the Mosque-Cathedral.

-To save time, be sure to have your entrance to the Mosque-Cathedral booked in advance, whether that’s through skip-the-line tickets or a guided tour.
+To save time, be sure to have your entrance to the Mosque-Cathedral booked in advance, whether that’s through pre-booked tickets or a guided tour.

-Making sure you prioritize the Mosque-Cathedral is the most important aspect of planning a one day Cordoba itinerary!
+In our opinion, prioritizing the Mosque-Cathedral is the most important aspect of planning a one day Córdoba itinerary!
+It’s truly a don’t-miss spot.

 From there, stop by the Calleja de las Flores and wander through the Jewish Quarter.